fablabbcn/smartcitizen-docs/docs/Resources/Tutorials/Orange and geolocated data.md

 We can adjust colors, sizes and parameters using the attributes on the left part of the GUI.

+!!! info "Other colour palettes"
+	For changing the colour palletes use the widget "color" between the Geo Map and the data table.

 !!! warning ""
-	All the data that doesn't have latitude and longitude is ignored by default
+	All the data that doesn't have latitude and longitude is ignored by default by the widget Geomap